Alaeddine2/Shortener/README.md

 The service allows users to generate shortened URLs efficiently and includes advanced features such as:
 - **QR Code Generation** – Create scannable QR codes for shortened links.
 - **Link Analytics & Tracking** – Monitor usage metrics, including click counts and visitor insights.
-- **Custom Short Links** – Enable users to personalize their shortened URLs.
-- **Expiration & Security Controls** – Set expiration dates and manage access permissions.
+- **Expiration & Security Controls** – Set expiration dates.

 Designed to be secure, easy to use and useful.